-Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes extreme changes in mood, energy, and activity levels.
-Currently, 2.6% of the adult population in the U.S. suffers from bipolar disorder, with 82.9% of these cases being categorized as “severe.”
-Bipolar disorder can impact the ability to carry out day-to-day tasks, maintain relationships, and even increase the risk of suicide if it’s not treated or treated incorrectly.
+Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes extreme changes in mood, energy and activity levels.
+Currently 3% of the adult population in the U.S. suffers from bipolar disorder with 80% of these cases categorized as severe.
+Bipolar disorder can impact the ability to carry out day-to-day tasks and maintain relationships, and it can increase the risk of suicide if it’s not treated or is treated incorrectly.

 - Feelings of special powers and superiority